atecon/fdensity/README.md

 The returned bundle has the same keys as the option bundle, plus

 - `err`: an error code which is `0` in case of no error, otherwise `1`.
+- `f`: a matrix with `p+1` columns.
+The first `p` columns hold the estimated density or densities at each of these points and the `p+1`-th column holds a set of evenly spaced abscissae.
 - `kept`: a vector holding the distinct values of the factors (from input series `f`) actually used for computing the densities.
 (Others may have been skipped due to insufficient number of observations.)
-- `f`: a matrix with `p+1` columns.
-The first `p` columns hold the estimated density or densities at each of these points and the `p+1`-th column holds a set of evenly spaced abscissae.
+- `scale`: scalar value holding the optimal bandwitdh if the original value of `scale` is `1` in which case the optimal bandwidth gets computed.

+## GUI access

+The dialog box can be opened via `View -> Graph specified vars -> Factorized density`.

 # Changelog